I have life insurance, so I have no interest in advanced funeral planning.

 But where exactly does the money go?
 In this day and age, it is important to “follow the money” and know where your funds are being invested.
-We have chosen Funeral Directors Life Insurance Company (FDLIC) as our prepaid insurance service provider.
-FDLIC is an insurance company rated A- “Excellent” by A.M.
+We have chosen Homesteaders as our prepaid insurance service provider.
+Homesteaders is an insurance company rated A- “Excellent” by A.M.
 Best Company, a leading third-party insurance ratings provider.
-Much like Groff Funeral Homes & Crematory, FDLIC is a company that values integrity and transparency in all aspects of their business.
+Much like Groff Funeral Homes & Crematory, Homesteaders is a company that values integrity and transparency in all aspects of their business.
 In some circumstances, we may choose to place the funds in your local bank.

 Medicaid also allows funds to be placed in a separate irrevocable funeral trust for each family member, not just the Medicaid applicant.
 This allowance is very helpful when a family has a significant amount of cash to liquidate.
 Have more questions about Medicaid?
 Our staff is very educated and eager to assist you.
 Please contact us today.

 After planning and funding my wishes in advance, is there anything else I should do?